 When exercising its power under CPR 3.1(2)(b), the court must consider the overriding objective under CPR 1.1.
 This requires the court to perform a balancing exercise to ensure the parties are on an equal footing, the case is dealt with proportionately, expeditiously and fairly and that a proportionate and appropriate share of the court’s resources is allocated to the case.
 It is a case management decision whether or not to grant an adjournment.

 Where a party wants to vary a trial date or trial period that has already been fixed, an application must be made under CPR 29.5(1) (multi-track claims) or CPR 28.4 (fast track claims).
-This rule clearly indicates the extent to which the
+This rule clearly indicates the extent to which the court controls the timetable of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.